How to Plant, Grow and Care For Kale in Your Garden

 Spacing for Full-Size Kale

-For large lush kale plants, space transplants about 12-18” apart in rows 18-24” apart.
+For large lush kale plants, space transplants at least 12-18” apart in rows 18-24” apart.
 Plants can be grown closer together if you are low on space, however, the leaves may be smaller.
 Small gardens may opt for 1 square foot of space for each kale plant.

 How to Direct Seed Kale in the Garden